anywhichway/reasondb/README.md

 ## Updates (reverse chronological order)

+2016-10-31 v0.1.1 Added suppot for IronCache, Redis, and Memcached.
+Improved documentation.

 2016-10-30 v0.1.0 Added `first`, `random`, and `sample` to `select`.
 Made cursor calls to `forEach`, `every`, `some`, `get` asynchronous.
 See documentation for rationale.
 Deprecated shared indexes, they did not scale well under volume and made working with localStorage somewhat obscure.
 This resulted in dropping the `as` clause for `insert`.